rsundar/covid19-country-dashboard/README.md

 Run the following command to run the tests.

-`npm test`
+`npm run test --env=jsdom`

 Launches the test runner in the interactive watch mode.
+The env flag is *important* in order to mock the browser functionality.

 ### Deployment